 Talking to children and showing how they can help others can be a vital step to restoring confidence.
 Consider what small actions you or they can take locally — together you can write letters to elected officials, or make posters or hold fundraisers for a trusted organization, or attend a rally or support a local program.

 These conversations aren’t easy, but can be crucial to ensuring that children feel safe after terrifying events.
 This generation of children is growing up in a violent world not of their own making.
-The senseless attack at Marjory Stoneman Douglas High School sadly connects American children with others just like themselves facing violence around the globe.
-From Parkland, FL to Syria, Bangladesh and Yemen, all children everywhere deserve to grow up in a world free of violence, where they can reach their full potential.
+The senseless attacks here in the U.S. connect American children with others just like themselves facing violence around the globe.
+All children everywhere deserve to grow up in a world free of violence, where they can reach their full potential.
 It is time for decision makers to come together to protect children and address violence, in all its forms – and to create a world fit for our children.